 Fifth wheel travel trailers are one of the most popular types of campers on the road.

-Wondering if a fifth wheel camper will meet your needs?
+Want to buy a fifth wheel camper but wondering if it will meet your needs?
 Read on for information on the benefits and drawbacks of this type of camper.

 What is a Fifth Wheel Travel Trailer?